 This sublime Victorian ruby ring features a glowing and lively deep, pinkish red ruby – certified as natural, unheated and of Burmese origin.
-The centre stone is claw set within a surround of twelve rose cut diamonds, each set in silver closed-backed settings.
+The centre stone is claw set within a surround of twelve rose cut diamonds, each set in closed-backed settings.
 The finely pierced gallery was originally screwed (not soldered) to the rest of the ring, as evidenced by the screw fitting on the finger bezel.
 An impressive Victorian treasure.

 Accompanied by a ruby report from Gemmological Certification Services (GCS) stating the ruby shows no indication of heating, and is Burmese (Myanmar) in origin.

 Cut – Oval cut ruby and rose cut diamonds. .

 Colour – The diamonds are I to M.

 Clarity – Some inclusions in the ruby are visible to the naked eye (as is to be expected in rubies).
 The diamonds are SI1 to I1.